The 5 Vs and U: Spire’s framework for evaluating AIS data quality.

 How and why the data is being used is of critical value to all customers.
 Accessibility is not an issue thanks to many modern technologies readily available; although some are much easier to connect, search, query or analyze than others, some are tailored to specific use cases.
 When it comes to usability, ultimately it comes down to ease and flexibility.
 With this in mind, Spire avidly favors working with modern RESTful API technology with clear documentation.
 Data has no value if you cannot access or use it how and when you need it.

 Spire Sense combines this variables framework with customer feedback to drive improvements and invest in development.
-The value of data is measured with the 5Vs and will vary depending on customer needs and use cases.
+The qualities of data are measured with the 5Vs and will vary depending on customer needs and use cases.

 Here are some of the ways in which we are using this framework to improve our Sense API daily: